YuhuYang/QuanSyn/README.md

 - `Lawfitter` can quickly fit data to a target mathematical model and detect potential structural patterns in languages.

+It also be packed as applications with UIs(QuanSyn Mini/QuanSyn Studio,https://github.com/YuhuYang/QuanSyn_app/releases/tag/v0.0.1).
 ---

 ## Table of Contents